funkatron/griffin-and-faja/README.md

 5. You'll be prompted to play the video in your default media player

-## Configuration `slide_duration`: Duration for each image slide (default: 4.0 seconds).

-These are the default values for the configuration options.
-You can pass them as command line arguments to the script.

-- `fade_duration`: Duration of fade transitions (default: 0.5 seconds)
-- `music_trim_start`: Seconds to trim from start of music (default: 20.0)
-- `music_fade_in`: Fade-in duration for music (default: 2.0 seconds)
-- `music_fade_out`: Fade-out duration for music (default: 6.0 seconds)
-- `resolution`: Output resolution (default: '1920x1080')

-5. You'll be prompted to play the video in your default media player

 ## Configuration

 All configuration options can be passed as command-line arguments.
 Run `python3 create_slideshow.py --help` to see all available options.